Finite-size quantum key distribution rates from R\'enyi entropies using conic optimization

 These equations will be used extensively in the upcoming derivations.

-To compute the Hessian and third derivatives of the barriers, we will need higher order Fréchet derivatives of spectral functions.
-The second order derivative applied to two vector directions is given by
+To compute the Hessian and third derivatives of the barriers, we will need higher-order Fréchet derivatives of spectral functions.
+The second-order derivative applied to two vector directions is given by

 where $X = U\Lambda U^\dagger$ and $f_k^{[2]}(\Lambda) = \left[f^{[2]}(\lambda_i,\lambda_j,\lambda_k) \right]_{i,j = 1}^n$ (second divided differences of $f$).

 The third derivative applied twice to the same vector direction is